-Prerequisite: ENG 121 with a C or better; ENG 131 with a C or better; or co-
+Prerequisite: ENG 121 with a grade of C or better; or ENG 131 with a grade

 HUM 122 | Humanities: Medieval-Modern: GT-AH2

 Examines written texts, visual arts and musical compositions to analyze and reflect the evolution and confluence of cultures in Europe, Asia and the Americas from 800 C.E. to 1750 C.E.
 Any two of the three Survey of Humanities courses equal a sequence.
 This course is one of the Statewide Guaranteed Transfer courses.
 GT-AH2